l3wk3m/studio-booker/README.md

 #### Epic 4 - Enhancing website aesthetics

-As a website owner I would like to enhance the visual appeal and user experience of the website so that visitors are more engaged, find the website more trustworthy, and are encouraged to sign up for courses due to an attractive and professional presentation
+As a website owner I would like to enhance the visual appeal and user experience of the website so that visitors are more engaged, find the website more trustworthy, and are encouraged to sign up using my service, due to its sleek presentation

 **User Story - Implementing a responsive design**